1 & 2 Day CPTED Workshops now feature - ' Problem Solving' Content updated for 2020

 Just prior to his retirement from QPS he was attached to the Office of the Commissioner where he developed CPTED Guidelines for the State of Queensland and drafted CPTED policy and training for the QPS.

-Tony is a Director of the International CPTED Association (ICA).
+Tony is a past President and Director of the International CPTED Association (ICA).
 He chaired the organising committee for both the 6th and 9th ICA CPTED Conferences held in Brisbane in 2001 and 2004, and co-authored and presented a paper at CPTED-2005 in Chile.

 Tony has delivered presentations on CPTED at the International Policing Conference, Illuminating Engineers Society of Australia & New Zealand, NZ Ministry of Justice and the Local Government New Zealand Community Safety Conference, and workshops for organisations such as Christchurch, Auckland, North Shore, Papakura, Porirua and Selwyn City and District Councils, Community Patrols NZ, Neighbourhood Support NZ and New Zealand Police.